CiaranMoran27/Testing/Project/README.md

 Findings:
 - Size:
-  - Setosa species generally has the smallest features.
-  - Virginica species tends to have largest features.
+  - Setosa species generally has the smallest features while Virginica species tends to have largest features.

 - Data Distribution:
   - Petal width data doesn’t overlap with other features across all species.
-This observation suggests that a machine learning model could identify this attribute while retaining all other attributes in the model.
+This observation suggests that a machine learning model could identify this attribute while retaining all other iris features in the model.
   - Petal length data range is the largest, especially for the virginica species.
   - Although the skew model indicated that petal width data as a whole had a skew value nearest to zero, it can be observed in the boxplot that the distribution appears negatively skewed for the Versicolour species on its own.
 This observation was made as the median is closer to the first quartile while the lower whisker is shorter than that of the top whisker.
 This can also be observed on the histogram in Fig X.
 - Outliers:
-  - The setosa species has four outliers, two for petal length and two for Petal width features.
+  - The setosa species has four outliers, two for petal length and two for petal width features.
   - The Virginica species also has three outliers, one for sepal length and two for sepal width.
   - Having analysed the outliers from the boxplot it became apparent that one can deduce outlier information from a histogram also.
-If a large number of bins are set in the histogram the outlier will be obvious, however in this case where a medium value of bins were selected one can see potential outliers where there is a large difference between bin height and the probability densitry curve.(see fig X petal length).
+If a large number of bins are set in the histogram the outlier will be obvious, however in this case where a medium value of bins were selected one can see potential outliers where there is a large difference between bin height and the probability density curve.(see fig X petal length).

 <br/>